-The transportation sector has now passed electricity generation as a source of greenhouse gas emissions in Minnesota.
+The transportation sector has now passed electricity generation as the largest source of greenhouse gas emissions in Minnesota.
 And although transportation-related emissions have decreased slightly since 2005, they are not decreasing fast enough to meet Minnesota’s climate goals.
 Business as usual will be insufficient to address the climate crisis: increased vehicle efficiency and electric vehicle use are essential to reducing emissions and protecting public health.

 Timeline of Key Events